 |Foreign transaction fees||None||None|

-In exchange for an annual fee of $0 intro for first year; $95 after that, it offers a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel, plus an unlimited 2 miles per dollar on every purchase, every day spent on your card, regardless of where you spend it or on what.
+In exchange for an annual fee of $95, it offers a enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel, plus an unlimited 2 miles per dollar on every purchase, every day spent on your card, regardless of where you spend it or on what.

 Miles can be redeemed for travel that’s booked on any site or through any service, as well as for statement credit, gift cards and even Amazon.com purchases.
 Or, you can transfer miles to the mileage programs of any of 15 Capital One airline partners — including Cathay Pacific’s Asia Miles program.